cokoy/plotMO/README.md

 Script List
 -----
-- plotMO.py:
+- plotMO_deg.py:

+The original script I create to plot the MO diagram.
+However, It looks not very good.
   - Usage: ```plotMO.py <datafile> [tolerance_for_degeneratio]```
   - Output: Script for gnuplot(it will print out on stdout)

 - nodeg/plotMO.py:

-  - A new version of plotMO script, no more consider energy degeneracy.
+A new version of plotMO script, no more consider energy degeneracy.
   - Usage: ```plotMO.py <datafile> ```
   - Output: Script for gnuplot(it will print out on stdout)